 Best of Cincinnati

-Eric Sommer is a singer, writer and guitar player with a style that’s a cross between Billie Joe Shaver, Taj Mahal, Willie Porter and Steve Howe, delivered like a velvet hammer – Crown Royal poured over #2 sandpaper.
+Eric Sommer is a singer, writer and guitar player.
+And he’s got a style that’s a mix-a-mash of everything.
+It’s a cross between Billie Joe Shaver, Taj Mahal.
+Between Willie Porter and Steve Howe, delivered like a velvet hammer.
+Crown Royal poured over #2 sandpaper.

-Sommer emerged from the Boston music scene in the ’90s with a vengeance, a Folk guitarist with a percussive, open-tuning style adapted from the likes of David Bromberg, Steve Howe, Townes Van Zandt and Brit Folk legend Davy Graham.
+Sommer emerged from the Boston music scene in the ’90s with a vengeance.
+A blistering Folk guitarist with a percussive, open-tuning style.
+A style adapted from the likes of David Bromberg,and Steve Howe.
+With Townes Van Zandt and Brit Folk legend Davy Graham rolled in to it, too!
 But Boston was also a hotbed of New Wave, Power Pop and Punk at that point, and Sommer absorbed those influences as well, creating a Byrdsian jangle sound that earned him opening slots for national touring acts Tom Petty, Little Feat, Jackson Browne and Bonnie Raitt; and regular bookings at the renowned Paradise Theatre.
 Eric eventually played more than 40 shows at The Paradise when he worked for Don Law.

 London, Denmark, & Points Continental

-From this central location, Eric played in the UK, Amsterdam and Paris, during this time he joined up on tours with Bram Tchaikovsky, Wreckless Eric and Nick Lowe, calling Denmark and the Netherlands home for awhile.
+From this central location, Eric played in the UK, Amsterdam and Paris.
+And as luck would have it, during this time he joined up on tours with Bram Tchaikovsky, Wreckless Eric and Nick Lowe, calling Denmark and the Netherlands home for awhile.
 After honing his personal songwriting style and playing every conceivable club on the European circuit, Sommer returned to Boston homeless… and broke!

 Living on the streets and in abandoned lofts in South Boston, eventually renting a top floor loft on South Congress Street in the shadow of the Federal Reserve Building on the Fort Point Channel, Sommer played every available open mic he could find.
 For cash he worked odd jobs as a bartender, a record store manager, a copy shop manager, a waterbed installer, a waiter and a copy writer for Apple, Oracle Direct and ad agencies Needham Harper, BBD&O, Ted Bates and Arnold Advertising in Harvard Square and downtown Boston.